 The MSCI Emerging Markets gauge has added 12 percent this year and trades for 10.6 times estimated profit of member companies, data compiled by Bloomberg show.
 That compares with a multiple of 12.4 times for the MSCI World Index (MXWO) of developed countries, which has gained 8.6 percent in 2012.

-The IShares MSCI Emerging Markets Index exchange-traded fund, the most-traded ETF (EEM) tracking developing-nation shares, fell 0.7 percent to $42.10 in New York.
+The IShares MSCI Emerging Markets Index exchange-traded fund, the most-traded ETF (EEM:US) tracking developing-nation shares, fell 0.7 percent to $42.10 in New York.
 The Chicago Board Options Exchange Emerging Markets ETF Volatility Index (VXEEM), a measure of options prices on the fund and expectations of price swings, rose 3.3 percent to 25.23.

 Crude for June delivery fell $2.68 to settle at $102.54 a barrel on the New York Mercantile Exchange, the biggest percentage decline since Dec.
 14. Prices have dropped 6.6 percent since closing at a peak of $109.77 a barrel on Feb.
 24.